ccerv1/blog/essays/usaid.md

 I joined TechnoServe to work on a coffee project in Tanzania.
 I happened to know Swahili, had a decent head for numbers, and liked running farmer trainings.
 I never actually interviewed for the job—my future boss was my housemate at the time.

 The project I worked on was considered big for TechnoServe but tiny for USAID (just a few million dollars).
 My first task involved helping a group of farmers broker an export financing deal and sell coffee to Starbucks.
 I enjoyed the hands-on nature of the work, and after six months I moved to Kenya to replicate what we’d done in Tanzania.
-Again, USAID stepped in as a funding partner, giving our fledgling coffee initiative the resources it needed.
+Again, USAID stepped in as a funding partner, giving our fledgling coffee team the resources it needed.
 There was a “small grants” program available, and we got a five-figure check to get started.

 Later that year, the Gates Foundation took notice and gave TechnoServe its largest grant ever to scale our coffee work in East Africa.
-I spent the next few years working on [**The Coffee Initiative**](https://www.technoserve.org/fight-poverty/projects/coffee-initiative/) in Kenya, Rwanda, and eventually Ethiopia.
+I spent the next few years working on [The Coffee Initiative](https://www.technoserve.org/fight-poverty/projects/coffee-initiative/) in Kenya, Rwanda, and eventually Ethiopia.
 It’s now seen as one of the most successful coffee development programs in history, boosting incomes for a quarter of a million households and building hundreds of farmer-owned businesses that still operate profitably (and supply some of the best coffee in the world).

 None of that would have been possible without USAID’s early support.